alexwkleung/TermStylist/README.md

 ![](img/demo.png)
 *Screenshot above is running demo.cpp in iTerm2.*

-TermStylist is a simple terminal colours library that is header-only.
-Feel free to submit any issues or possible improvements that you may have.
+TermStylist is a terminal colours library that is header-only.
+Feel free to submit any issues or improvements that you may have.

 Enjoy!